Tom Brady’s Daughter Vivian Steals The Spotlight During Super Bowl Post-Game

 Quarterback Tom Brady nabbed his sixth Super Bowl title in the New England Patriots’ win over the Los Angeles Rams Sunday.
-The low-scoring football game in Atlanta, Georgia, highlighted Brady’s impressive career, but it was his six-year-old daughter Vivian Lake who caught everyone’s attention.
+The low-scoring football game in Atlanta, Georgia, highlighted Brady’s impressive career, but it was his 6-year-old daughter, Vivian Lake, who caught everyone’s attention.

-Decked out in Patriots gear, Brady’s wife Gisele Bundchen and their children, which include Benjamin Rein, nine, and John “Jack” Edward Thomas, his 11-year-old son with ex Bridget Moynahan, rallied behind Brady to celebrate his big win.
+Decked out in Patriots gear, Brady’s wife, Gisele Bundchen, and their children, which includes Benjamin Rein, 9, and John “Jack” Edward Thomas, his 11-year-old son with ex Bridget Moynahan, rallied behind Brady to celebrate his big win.

-It was a pretty blah Super Bowl, even for Patriots fans.
-With a score of 13 to 3, it definitely wasn’t a blowout.
+It was a pretty boring Super Bowl, even for Patriots fans.
+With a score of 13-3, it definitely wasn’t a blowout.
 So fans couldn’t contain themselves when Vivian gave them some excitement on TV.
 She tried catching streamers as they floated down from the sky and could not contain her enthusiasm for her dad’s big victory.

-The red, white and blue confetti that rained down from the rafters at Mercedes-Benz Stadium in Atlanta, Georgia, captured her attention first.
+The red, white, and blue confetti that rained down from the rafters at Mercedes-Benz Stadium in Atlanta captured her attention first.

 She emphatically punched the air, celebrating the victory.
-She screamed and threw her head back, then threw her arms up into the air grasping a hold of the falling confetti.
+She screamed and threw her head back, then threw her arms up into the air grasping ahold of the falling confetti.

 Sitting on her dad’s hip, Vivian latched on to the Vince Lombardi Trophy and excitedly held it up high with a bit of help from dad.